Transportation in Vaughan: Provincial highways

 The Ontario government funds only certain roads across Vaughan and designates them as Ontario Provincial Highways.
 These include Highways 400 and 427.
 Highway 400 serves as a major expressway linking Toronto, Vaughan, and Northern Ontario.
-Prior to the 1998 massive downloading, the Ontario government also maintained Highway 7 (now York Regional Road 7), Highway 11 (now York Regional Road 1, locally known as Yonge Street), and Highway 27 (now York Regional Road 27).
+Prior to the 1998 massive downloading, the Ontario government also maintained Highway 7 (now York Regional Road 7), Highway 11 ((Yonge Street), now York Regional Road 1), Highway 50 (now York Regional Road 24), and Highway 27 (now York Regional Road 27).

 York Regional Roads

-Most of the main routes are urban "county" roads, maintained by York Region.
+Most of the main arteries are urban "county" roads, maintained by York Region.
 Each of them is assigned with a number, which is shown by a shield shaped like a flowerpot.
-York Regional Roads, like the roads in Toronto, are laid out in a grid-like system.
-Most of the north–south routes continue street names from Toronto.
-The York Regional Roads are laid out in a grid pattern about two kilometres apart.
+York Regional Roads are concession roads laid out in a grid, which is mostly contiguous with the road grid in Toronto to the south; a pattern resulting from Toronto formerly being part of York Region's predecessor: York County.
+The regional road grid is square, with roads spaced roughly two kilometres (1 1/4 mile) apart, and most of the north–south routes are continuations of major Toronto arterial streets.
 The regional road system is particularly successful since the landscape across Vaughan and York Region is relatively flat.

-Most of the York Regional Roads within Vaughan are four or six lanes, with a few exceptions in the rural areas to the north and the west, where they are mostly two lanes.
+Most of the York Regional Roads within Vaughan are four or six lanes, with a few exceptions in the rural areas to the north and west, where they are mostly two lanes.

 Municipal roads

-The City of Vaughan also funds some of the main routes and all of the light-duty roads.
-Major roads that are funded by Vaughan are preferred by motorists to travel within the town.
-Most cars that will visit other nearby municipalities must use York Regional Road.
-They are called the "municipal main streets" but are therefore relatively light duty.
-Those roads often serve as an alternative to congested York Regional Roads.
-The City of Vaughan also funds almost all residential streets across the town.
+The City of Vaughan maintains all secondary arteries and side streets.
+Roads owned by Vaughan are usually used for local travel within the city, although some such as Martin Grove Road and Clark Avenue cross municipal boundaries.
+Most vehicles travelling to other nearby municipalities use regional roads.
+They are called the "municipal main streets" but are typically relatively lightly travelled.
+Those roads often serve as an alternative to congested regional roads.

-Privately-controlled
+Privately controlled

 In addition, Highway 407 Express Toll Route (407 ETR) is a major tolled east–west expressway.
 It is now privately controlled but was once provincially controlled.
 The highway serves as a bypass to Highway 401 and Highway 7, which are very busy roadways.
-Users using the Highway 407 must pay a certain fare and are invoiced monthly.
+Users of Highway 407 pay tolls based on distance travelled and vehicle type and are billed monthly.

 Cameras installed on the highway's onramps and offramps of Highway 407 capture either the rear license plate number or transponder information from vehicles using the road.
 Transponders may be leased from Highway 407 for automobile users.
 Vehicles over five tonnes must use a transponder to use the road.
-Vehicle owners without a transponder are charged a "video toll charge," in addition to regular toll charges per distance traveled.
+Vehicle owners without a transponder are charged a "video toll charge" in addition to regular toll charges.

 Highway 407 has an arrangement with the Ontario Ministry of Transportation requiring that all outstanding fees must be paid for drivers to renew their driving licenses.

-Highway 407 primarily serves Vaughan from York Regional Road 1 (Yonge Street) to York Regional Road 24 (Highway 50).
+Highway 407 primarily serves Vaughan from Highway 50 to Yonge Street.
 The highway connects Vaughan with Pickering, to the east, and Burlington, to the west.